billcod3r/TylerTechnologyExam/README.md

 # TylerTechnologyExam
 Interview Support Engineer Exam

-# To run this application, you first need to clone this repo:
+# To run this application, you first need to clone this repo to your IDE:
 https://github.com/billcod3r/TylerTechnologyExam.git

+# Open the project

-# Then install dependencies:
+# Then install dependencies by Opening your terminal and running the following command:
 npm install

-# Enter into okta-hosted-login directory:
+# Enter into okta-hosted-login directory using:
 cd samples-js-react/okta-hosted-login

 # In the terminal enter the following Command: